Your money-making expert. Financial journalist, TV and radio personality.

-The idea is that redundancy insurance will pay out if you lose your job because of compulsory redundancy.
-On the whole, you get paid about 50-65% of the income you were on, up to a maximum benefit of £1,000-2,000 a month.
-But you can’t claim if you choose voluntary redundancy.
+The idea is that redundancy insurance will pay out if you lose your job because of an involuntary redundancy.
+On the whole, you’ll get paid about 70% of your income.
+Some policies will cap the limit and they have a maximum benefit of £1,000-2,000 a month.

-If you do manage to get a pay-out you must be able to prove that you’re actively seeking work and you’ll only get the benefits for 12 months (24 months with some policies).
-After that you’re on your own.
+If you do manage to get a pay-out, you must be able to prove that you’re actively seeking work.
+Once you’ve proven this, you’ll get the benefits for 12 months (24 months with some policies).
+But after that you’re on your own.

 If you’re keen on protecting your income against redundancy, you’re better off with the next point….

-If your savings safety net is still a work in progress and you have a mortgage to pay, then you should seriously consider mortgage payment protection insurance (MPPI).
+If your savings safety net is still a work in progress and you have a mortgage to pay, then you should seriously consider mortgage payment protection insurance (MPPI) to protect your income.

 WARNING!
 Don’t just get the insurance offered to you by your mortgage lender.
 Figures from the Council of Mortgage Lenders show that of the borrowers who have MPPI, three-quarters took out the cover with their mortgage provider.
-But these ‘bolt-on’ policies tend to be more expensive – up to three times as much as those from independent providers who charge around £5 a month for every £100 of monthly repayment.
+These ‘bolt-on’ policies tend to be more expensive.

 As well as looking at the price of MPPI, you need to be aware of exclusions with the cover.
-Many MPPI policies will exclude stress and back trouble – two of the most common reasons for claims – so ideally you should find a policy that includes these conditions.
+Many MPPI policies will exclude stress and back trouble, which are two of the most common reasons for claims.
+Ideally, you should find a policy that includes these conditions.

 Be aware that claims will not be met if you knew you were likely to be made redundant when you took out the policy.

-In a way, critical illness is one of the most pessimistic forms of insurance, but it can be a huge relief not to have to worry about money should you be struck down with a long-term disease.
+Critical illness is one of the most pessimistic form of protecting your income.
+But it will be a huge relief not to worry about money should you be struck down with a long-term disease.

 WARNING!
 Thousands of employees receive critical illness cover as part of their employment package, so make sure to check whether you do before taking out a policy.